weweb-assets/ww-openstreetmap-leaflet/AI.md

   - geolocation
   - markers
   - circles
+  - polygons
+  - geojson
 ---

 # OpenStreetMap Leaflet Component

 ## Component Overview

-A map component based on Leaflet.js that enables displaying interactive maps with markers and circles.
+A map component based on Leaflet.js that enables displaying interactive maps with markers, circles, polygons, and GeoJSON.
 Key features include:

 - Interactive OpenStreetMap maps with various tile providers
 - Custom markers with optional custom icons
 - Circles with customizable radius and styling
+- Polygons with customizable styling
+- GeoJSON support for complex geographic data
 - Tooltip support for all map elements
 - Comprehensive styling options for all features
 - Responsive design that adapts to container size